-But roopa vieja (or shredded beef with beans) will be spicy and delicious – so it really depends what you wish to eat and you get when you reach the restaurant or at your resort.
+But roopa vieja (or shredded beef with beans) will be spicy and delicious – so it really depends on what you wish to eat and what you get when you reach the restaurant or at your resort.

 If you carry small condiments (like salt/pepper or ketchup), it will be handy.

-Same thing goes for snacks.
-You may not find late night snack bars or gas stations and if you are hungry and didn’t like the food at the restaurants, then you will need snacks (or beef jerky)
+The same thing goes for snacks.
+You may not find late-night snack bars or gas stations and if you are hungry and didn’t like the food at the restaurants, then you will need snacks (or beef jerky).

 Carry on – Backpack or Suitcase

 Before we move to clothes and what to wear in Cuba, let’s talk about your carry on or your luggage.

-For our trip to Cuba, we both carried out backpacks and that’s what we prefer to carry when we travel.
-We plan our clothes for the day/s and mix and match what we want wear (Salil might disagree with this, but I LOVE to plan my outfits for every day :))
+For our trip to Cuba, we both carried our backpacks and that’s what we prefer to travel with.
+I plan my clothes for the day/s and mix and match what I want to wear (Salil might disagree with this, but I LOVE to plan my outfits for each day :))

 Okay, so backpacks.
 We prefer anti-theft backpacks and we have written a whole post about it, you can take a look at it here

 But we found that theft was not an issue in Cuba, so even if you have a regular bag or backpack without anti-theft or RFID properties you should be good.

-Anti theft backpack of 25-35 litres is an optimal size, if you wish to use the backpack as a carry-on and as a day pack when you are out and about exploring.
+An anti-theft backpack of 25-35 liters is an optimal size if you wish to use the backpack as a carry-on and as a day pack when you are out and about exploring.
 Here is a backpack we recommend and it also has anti-theft properties.
 Get yours here

-We always prefer and use carry on when we travel.
-If you love suitcase as a carry-on, get this one from Swiss Gear – it it 21 inches long, perfect for use in flight (in over head compartment).
+We always prefer and use to carry on when we travel.
+If you love suitcase as a carry-on, get this one from Swiss Gear – it is 21 inches long, perfect for use in flight (in an overhead compartment).

-We find that packing cubes are super handy.
-If you like to organised items and keep them neat and clutter free in your suitcase or back pack, invest in a good packing cubes.
-We recommend using these ones from Eagle Creek.
+We find that packing cubes are super handy inside backpacks and suitcases.
+If you like to organize items and keep them neat and clutter-free in your suitcase or backpack, invest in good packing cubes.
+We recommend using these ones from Eagle Creek, and I LOVE them!